ScootKit/scnx-docs/docs/scnx/guilds/analytics.md

 means that we will not know that *you* sent a message, we'll only know that a message was sent
 * Users who have enabled privacy mode will still count towards memberflow data (as this does not incldue storing Discord-User-IDs)

-You disable this privacy mode (opt back) using `/privacy enable`.
+You disable this privacy mode (opt back) using `/privacy disable`.
 Please note that this will not re-associate past messages sent by you (this is not even possible), meaning that only new messages will be shown in commands and in the dashboard.